rogdooley/EthicalHackingArticles/EthicalHackingArticles/Misc/Using Wolfram Language as part of solving HTB Editorial.md

 |_http-server-header: nginx/1.18.0 (Ubuntu)
 ```

 I proceed to launch a web browser to review the site.
-There is a redirect to http://editorial.htb so this doesn't load because editorial.htb doesn't resolve.
+There is a redirect to `hxxp[://]editorial[.]htb `so this doesn't load because editorial.htb doesn't resolve.
 After adding editorial.htb along with it's IP Address to /etc/hosts, I reload the page and am able to browse it.
 In short order, I came across the page below and started to test the form.
 The first field in the Book information form allowed entering a URL so I entered a URL that pointed back to my IP Address of the VPN interface on my Kail VM.
 I then started a `netcat` listener on port 80 on my VM.

 ![Editorial Upload Page][Images/UWLPT/01-ssrf.png]